Bradbourne Lakes improvements | Sevenoaks District Council

 Our ‘Bradbourne Re-bourne’ project is the biggest overhaul of the Lakes since they were built nearly 300 years ago.

-The project started in 2025 funded by a £1.6 million grant from The National Lottery Heritage Fund (secured in March 2024) and £502,000 of funding from housing developers.
+In 2024, The National Lottery Heritage Fund awarded £237,000 to enable us to progress detailed plans for water improvements, landscape and lake banks repair designs, footpath and play area designs, interpretation boards and a programme of community involvement.
+A £1.6 million grant is expected from The National Lottery Heritage Fund March 2024 and further £502,000 of funding from housing developers.
 The improvements are expected to take about three years.

-The Lakes will be drained and restored using reclaimed and locally sourced materials.
+The Lakes will be drained and restored using reclaimed and locally sourced materials where possible.
 Sluices and leaks will be fixed.

-Paths will be improved and a new natural play area with benches, eco-friendly toilets and homes for bats and birds will be installed.
+Paths will be improved and a new natural play area with benches, waterless toilet and homes for bats and birds will be installed.

 The Kent Wildlife Trust, South East Rivers Trust, Mind and Historic England are project partners and will run activities to promote conservation, protect the heritage and improve residents’ mental health.